KerstenDoering/CPI-Pipeline/ReadMe.rst

     - q

-- The example output of this file, converted to an XML file (with the script annotatedsen_to_xml.py as described in the section "Technical background of the XML data set") is "scripts/generate_XML_files/CPI-DS/annoate_res.xml".
+- The example output of this file, converted to an XML file (with the script annotatedsen_to_xml.py as described in the section "Technical background of the XML data set"), is "scripts/generate_XML_files/DS/annotate_res.xml".

 - Considering the output of such an experiment, all positively predicted pairs of entities can be used for an ongoing analysis, e.g. in the process of filtering out interaction partners from large-scale corpora.